First Time User? Enroll now.

 COVID-19: Vaccine information, testing, treatment, and additional resources

 Home > Health Library > Pulse oximeter

-A pulse oximeter is a device that checks how much oxygen is in the blood.
+A pulse oximeter is a device that checks to see how much oxygen your blood is carrying.

 Author: Healthwise Staff